- The war in Macedonia and Greece is officially ended;

 Under the consulships of Publius Cornelius Scipio Africanus and Tiberius Sempronius Longus, the Romans had a fairly uneventful year.
 Envoys from Nabis, the tyrant of Sparta, arrived in Rome, where they were welcomed in the temple of Apollo outside the sacred pomerium.
 The terms that had been agreed with Titus Quinctius Flamininus in Greece were ratified quickly and without any discussion.
 Both consuls were given Italy as their province, although Scipio tried to be sent to Macedonia to keep a watchful eye on King Antiochos the Great.
 There was some discussion, but although Scipio was the princeps senatus, his political influence seems to have been meagre at best.
 The majority of the senators decided that the war in Greece and Macedonia was over, and that Flamininus and his army could be recalled.
 Scipio and Longus were ordered to raise new legions for a possible war with the Celts of Cisalpine Gaul.

 An interesting constitutional problem arose with regard to the status of Latins living in Roman colonies.
 Colonies of Roman citizens were traditionally administered from Rome, while Latin colonies had their own administration and citizenship.
 The former were usually quite small, at least originally, sometimes just villages with 300 inhabitants.
 They could normally be found in coastal areas, where the inhabitants were required to patrol the seas.
 The latter were much larger and were required to provide the Roman armies with soldiers.
 This year, some Latins who had signed up for the recently founded Roman colonies at Puteoli, Salernum and Buxentum claimed that their signing up made them Roman citizens as well.
-The Senate declared that they were not Roman citizens, but this incident shows that Roman citizenship was already coveted by many.
+The Senate declared that they were not Roman citizens, but this incident demonstrates that Roman citizenship was already coveted by many (and that the so-called ius migrationis was denied).
 New Roman colonies were also founded at Liternum in Campania – where Scipio owned a villa – and at Croton in the deep south of Italy.
 Two larger Latin colonies of some 3.000 inhabitants were founded in the territory of the Bruttii and near Thurii.